soulik/LEDcontrol/README.md

 =====

 - Download and unpack latest release package with binaries into empty directory.
-- Before doing anything serious, you'll have to burn trinket_serial.ino firmware into AdaFruit Trinket 5V microcontroller.
+- Before doing anything serious, you'll have to burn trinket_serial.ino firmware from trinket directory into AdaFruit Trinket 5V microcontroller.
 It must be the one with 5V voltage for 16MHz processing speed which is required for USB port serial communication.
-- The next step consists of Win32 libusb driver installation.
+- The next step consists of Win32 libusb driver installation from libusb directory.
 However, this step is not necessary for UNIX-based systems.
 - After these steps you can finally start the server and client side scripts

 ## Client side